SwiftKickMobile/SwiftAutoLayout/README.md

 }
 ```

+That's it!
+The label is now in the hierarchy and constrained correctly.

 ### Building the View Hierarchy

 The `constrain(to:)` method performs a couple useful actions before any constraints are made.
 The view calling it will have its `translatesAutoResizingMasksIntoConstraints` disabled, and will become a child of the second view if it doesn't yet have a parent.
 This makes it easy to define your view hierarchy while building constraints at the same time.